 In recent years, Eastmans interest in Eastern Philosophy, and Romanticism have begun to merge with perennial influences Joseph Mallord William Turner, Frederic Church, and Mark Rothko as her passion for color and light meet the Maine coastline.

-Currently, Rachael's museum guide work and research with Historic New England,, her ocean dawn marathon and storm rituals have her developing bodies of work around luminist and Hudson River School traditions traditions as they meet the Maine waters.
+Eastman's ocean dawn marathon and storm rituals helped to incite current bodies of work, which cull from luminist and Hudson River School traditions traditions as they meet the Maine waters.

-In addition, Eastman's yoga infused professional modeling has extended to figure, and portrait work in art schools, universities, artist workshops and private groups throughout Maine and New England.
+Museum guide work and research with Historic New England, and Eastman's yoga infused professional modeling has merged physicality and formalism in dynamic new ways.
+Figure and portrait modeling work in art schools, universities, workshops and private groups extend her throughout Maine and New England, while deepening museum studies ties her studio work to history's thread.

-Eastman is now maintaining small mobile studios from the ocean's edge in Cape Elizabeth, with a visual perch in Old Orchard Beach Maine, while exploring with plein air in many solo excursions on site, as well as those held with fellow artist, true love, and sometime co-conspiritor John David O'Shaugnessy.
+Eastman now maintains small mobile studios from the ocean's edge in Cape Elizabeth, and a visual perch in Old Orchard Beach Maine.
+She can be found exploring with plein air work in many solo excursions on site, as well as those held with fellow artist, true love, and sometime co-conspiritor John David O'Shaugnessy.